 Your doctor or diabetes educator will discuss the various types of available strips and meters and prescribe one for you.
 They will also talk with you about how often to check your glucose.

 A newer technology called continuous glucose monitoring measures glucose levels every few minutes throughout the day and night.
 It uses a device called a sensor that is inserted under the skin.
 The sensor then transmits information about glucose levels to a small monitor (about the size of a cellphone).
-People on insulin pumps are most likely to use this system.

 When should you see your doctor?